railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 taxes at the bottom left of the form: both are editable so that you can modify them to adjust the total.

 When the totals tally you can validate the invoice.
-Open ERP then generates the corresponding accounting entries.
-You can manage those entries using the :guilabel:`Account`  fields on the invoice and on each of the invoice lines.
+OpenERP then generates the corresponding accounting entries.
+You can manage those entries using the `Account`  fields on the invoice and on each of the invoice lines.

 .. index::